An ice-cold cocktail that brings the heat? The Tequila Limeade is the best of both worlds.

-You’re hanging out with friends, the grill is going, the food smells delicious, music is playing… it’s time for a drink, right?
+You’re hanging out with friends, the grill is going, the food smells delicious, music is playing… It’s time for a drink, right?
 Let’s have something simple, but memorable.
 Refreshing with a fun, spicy kick to it.
 The Tequila Limeade hits all of those buttons, and then some.
-Refreshing, light and with the right amount of heat to keep you sweating in the sunshine, this drink is easy to make and just as easy to share.
+Invigorating, light, and with the right amount of heat to keep you sweating in the sunshine, this drink is easy to make and just as easy to share.

 What is the best tequila to use in a Tequila Limeade?

 The Tequila Limeade is both spicy and refreshing.
-Reposado and anejo tequilas have a lot of weight to them in terms of flavor.
+Reposado and añejo tequilas have a lot of weight to them in terms of flavor.
 They might make for an interesting and extra robust version of this drink, and I’d be curious to give them a try.
-Today, however, we’re going to make our Limeades with a nice, bright Blanco tequila.
-Since this spirit isn’t aged and is more agave forward, it mixes with the lime and other ingredients to craft a perfect balance of sweet and heat.
+Today, however, we’re going to make our cocktail with a nice, bright blanco tequila.
+Since this spirit isn’t aged and is more agave-forward, it mixes with the lime and other ingredients to craft a perfect balance of sweet and heat.

 Ingredients